Can YOU Contribute to a Roth IRA in 2026? Income Limits & Contribution Caps Explained

 🔴 Red Light: Income Too High for Direct Contributions

-If your 2025 MAGI is at or above the upper end of the phase-out range (e.g., $153,000 for Single filers), you cannot make direct contributions to a Roth IRA for that year.
-But don’t despair just yet if this is you…
+If your 2026 MAGI is at or above the upper end of the phase‑out range (for example, $168,000 or more for single filers), you cannot make direct contributions to a Roth IRA for that year

 Roth conversion strategies explained: non deductible contribution, roth conversion, pre rata rule consideration, and mega backdoor option